 The disadvantages of go-karting include the potential for accidents or injuries if safety precautions are not followed, noise pollution, and the high cost of maintaining and operating the equipment.

-How can you ensure that your employees are properly trained to operate and maintain go-kart equipment?
+How can you ensure proper training for employees to operate and maintain go-kart equipment?

 fantastic info.